dvid-security/dvidv2-opensource/escapeGame/README.md

 ## Game storytelling
 ### The context

-* The company TMS Industries is an industrial system manufacturer
+* The company Copernic Industries is an industrial system manufacturer
-* The company has developed a system to monitor the temperature.
-The name is : tms
+* The company has developed a Barbecue system to monitor the temperature of meat during cooking.
+The name is : BBQ
-* The sensor (your DVID) needs to be installed near your favorite tms and connected to your home wifi
+* The sensor (your DVID) needs to be installed near your favorite BBQ and connected to your home wifi
 * Bluetooth connection is used for installation and remote control
 * The system is composed of:
     * A sensor (the DVID)